 The pragmatic reality

-In many ways, some privacy exposure is part of the cost of using today’s complex systems.
-For any system you use, information is likely being shared “upstream” for a variety of reasons, ranging from beneficial and benign (such as information used to make the software better) to malicious and invasive (such as truly tracking what you as an individual are doing).2
+In many ways, some privacy exposure is part of the cost of using today’s complex systems.2 For any system you use, information is likely being shared “upstream” for a variety of reasons, ranging from beneficial and benign (such as information used to make the software better) to malicious and invasive (such as truly tracking what you as an individual are doing).3

-Unfortunately, we might also find ourselves faced with constraints – software we rely on that only runs on an OS we don’t trust, or cross-platform compatibility issues with people we work with on a regular basis, for example – that might force us to rely on an OS we’d prefer to avoid.
+Unfortunately, we might also find ourselves faced with constraints — software we rely on that only runs on an OS we don’t trust, or cross-platform compatibility issues with people we work with on a regular basis, for example — perhaps forcing us to rely on an OS we’d prefer to avoid.

-As for me, I run almost all the operating systems I’ve mentioned here (except iOS, for no reason other than time) and honestly have few concerns.
+As for me, I run almost all the operating systems I’ve mentioned here, and I honestly have few concerns.
 I trust that any information these operating systems transmit “home” is either inconsequential, appropriately anonymized, or appropriately protected, and serves to make the software and my experience using it better.

-I also know not everyone agrees with my approach.
+I know not everyone agrees with my approach.

 Do this